Bank Reconciliation Process: Explanation

-The four basic steps in the bank reconciliation process are:
+The four basic steps involved in the bank reconciliation process are described below.

 1. Identification of Items in Transit

-A notation should be made of unrecorded service charges.
+A log should be made of unrecorded service charges.

 3. Preparation of the Reconciliation

 If the bank has made an error, it should be notified promptly.
-No entry would be made for these errors.
+No entry is made for these errors.
 For any reconciling items appearing in the book section, a journal entry should be recorded to adjust the cash account to the correct balance.

 The reconciliation prepared by the accountant appears in below example.